readium/architecture/doc/streamer/README.md

 * for languages that provide high performance, hardware-based optimisations, we can directly rely on native code
 * for the rest, we should probably rely on C++

-We'll also need a generic interface to handle this feature, something that might look like Readium-1 Content Filters/Modules, but that will probably be quite different in each language.
+We might also need a generic interface to handle this feature, something that could look like Readium-1 Content Filters/Modules, but that will probably be quite different in each language.

 ## HTTP